 There are many Irish traditions to be aware of when coming to Ireland study, but these are our top six!

-Let's look at the 7 top traditions in Ireland that are unique to the country.
+Let's look at the 7 top culture and traditions in Ireland that are unique to the country.

 Anyone who has spent some time in Ireland will tell you that Irish people don’t take comments particularly well.
 Humility is a trait that is widely valued and respected in Ireland, so the Irish find it difficult to accept compliments.
 They tend to fear that by accepting compliments, they will appear big-headed or narcissistic.
 Instead of saying “thank you” in response to the praise, Irish people will deflect the compliment, put themselves down or just out-right disagree.